svrooij/sonos-api-docs/README.md

 These files together with the documentation file, are combined to a extensive JSON file, that is used as an input for the generator.

+## Community

+If you have any [questions](https://github.com/svrooij/sonos-api-docs/discussions/categories/q-a) or you want to [show](https://github.com/svrooij/sonos-api-docs/discussions/categories/show-and-tell) your Sonos integration.
+Please join us in the [discussions](https://github.com/svrooij/sonos-api-docs/discussions) tab on this repository.

 ## Contributors ✨

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->